inaka/elvis_core/doc_rules/elvis_style/function_naming_convention.md

 # Function Naming Convention

-All functions must conform to the pattern defined by the `regex` option pattern, unless they match the `forbidden_regex` option pattern, in which case they are disallowed.
+All functions should conform to the pattern defined by the `regex` option pattern, unless they match the `forbidden_regex` option pattern, in which case they are disallowed.

 > Works on `.beam` file?
 Yes!